cohorte/cohorte.github.io/docs/1.x/tutorials/spellchecker/java.md

 ...
 {% endhighlight %}

 Remove the dependency to `org.apache.felix.ipojo.annotations` as we have no component to be implemented in this bundle.
-Remove also the `<Private-Package>` element from the configurations.

-The last thing to do for this first bundle is to write the methods of the two services: **Dictionary Service** and **Checker Service**.
+The two newly created Java interfaces represent service contracts and they have the following methods:

 {% highlight java %}
 package spellchecker.services;

 public interface DictionaryService {
     boolean check_word(String word);
+    String getLanguage();
 }
 {% endhighlight %}

+The **Dictionary Service** takes a word as a string and returns true if it is found in the dictionary.

 {% highlight java %}
 package spellchecker.services;